NATIONAL AND LOCAL HEALTH DEPARTMENTS

 The CDC provides information on COVID-19 and guidelines for if you contract the virus, as well as information for communities, businesses, schools and other organizations where persons might still gather.
 Find information about what you can do to help slow the spread of COVID-19 including disinfecting your home and DIY instructions on making and using cloth face masks.

 Ohio Department of Health

-The Ohio Department of Health provides a COVID-19 Dashboard, educational resources, news updates and links to the latest information about Gov. DeWine’s stay-at-home order.
+The Ohio Department of Health provides a COVID-19 Dashboard, educational resources, news updates, information on testing sites and links to the latest information about Gov. DeWine’s stay-at-home order.
 Find additional links to medical journals for health professionals recommended by the Ohio Department of Health.
 Resources available in Arabic, Chinese, Somali and Spanish.

 Ohioans Protecting Ohioans: Urgent Health Advisory

 To help prevent and slow the spread of COVID-19, Ohioans are encouraged to follow the Urgent Health Advisory set by the Ohio Department of Health.
 Find current and past Public Health Orders here.